cisagov/ScubaGear/docs/execution/diff.md

 Two differences from the HTML report worth noting:

-- **Unchanged rows are included**, not hidden — filter on `Bucket` to drop them.
+- **Unchanged rows are included**, not hidden — filter on `Classification` to drop them.
-- The `Bucket` column carries the raw token (`NewFail`), not the report's friendly label ("New Fail").
+- The `Classification` column carries the raw token (`NewFail`), not the report's friendly label ("New Fail").

 ## The HTML report

 - **Unchanged rows are hidden by default.** Use the **"Show unchanged rows"** checkbox at the top of the report to reveal them.
-- **Per-bucket filters live in the summary table.** Every bucket in the taxonomy has a column — including buckets absent from the current diff — and each column header (every bucket except `Unchanged`) carries a checkbox.
-Unchecking a bucket hides its rows in the per-product tables, dims its column in the summary table, and recomputes each product's **Total**. `Unchanged` is filtered separately with the **"Show unchanged rows"** toggle above and is always counted in the Total.
+- **Per-classification filters live in the summary table.** Every classification in the taxonomy has a column — including classifications absent from the current diff — and each column header (every classification except `Unchanged`) carries a checkbox.
+Unchecking a classification hides its rows in the per-product tables, dims its column in the summary table, and recomputes each product's **Total**. `Unchanged` is filtered separately with the **"Show unchanged rows"** toggle above and is always counted in the Total.
 - **Dark mode** can be toggled with the **"Dark Mode"** checkbox; `-DarkMode` sets its default.
-- Rows are color-coded by their Result (After) value (see [Row coloring](#row-coloring)), and a per-product summary table shows the count of each bucket.
+- Rows are color-coded by their Result (After) value (see [Row coloring](#row-coloring)), and a per-product summary table shows the count of each classification.
 - All policy text is HTML-escaped.
 The `Requirement` field, which embeds HTML indicator markup in `ScubaResults.json`, is stripped to plain text before it is stored in `DiffResults.json` / `DiffResults.csv` or rendered.